 Glendale Community College offers a variety of Distance Education (DE) courses to meet your needs including Online courses and Hybrid courses.
-GCC's Distance Education uses Moodle as a Learning Management System (LMS).
+GCC's Distance Education uses Canvas as a Learning Management System (LMS).
 Internet and other technologies are used in learning exercises every week to ensure regular and effective contact between instructor and student.
 Distance Education (DE) courses are equivalent to a classroom-based course.
 Courses are taught by the same qualified instructors and follow the same curriculum and standards as the classroom-based course.
 Distance Education (DE) courses provide flexibility in scheduling and are especially helpful to self-directed learners.
 It is recommended that students be comfortable with computers, particularly the internet, before taking an online or hybrid course.

 For more information on GCC Distance Education, go to www.glendale.edu/online

 Two forms of Distance Education are offered at GCC:

 The majority of class instruction, assignments, and communications are done online.
 Online Instruction may be delivered synchronously (in real-time) and/or asynchronously (Not in real-time).
 Online courses require a mandatory on-campus orientation and may also require on-campus testing.
 Instructors have the right to drop students who do not attend the first day of instruction.
 GCC or current government issued ID must be presented by the enrolled student during the orientation day.

 A portion of the class instruction, assignments, and communication are done online and the rest is during on-campus classroom meetings.
 The online portion of the class instruction may be delivered synchronously (in real-time) and/or asynchronously (not in real-time).